andrewmmc/andrewmmc.com/content/blog/2020/how-to-survive-while-working-from-home/index.md

 **4. A daily check-in with the team**

 Set up a regular check-in meeting with the team.
 We call it "Daily Stand-up" in Scrum way.
 It keeps different workmates in sync.
-In the daily check-in, we talk three things - What I did yesterday, What I am going to do today, and the blockers need to be resolved.
+In the daily check-in, we talk three things - What did I do yesterday, What will I do today, and the blockers need to be resolved.
 Let the team know your blockers so your managers or teammates can provide you helps on time.

 **5. Follow your schedule and priorities**